d2l-ai/d2l-en/chapter_preliminaries/probability.md

 where our ability to decide whether a patient is healthy increases as we obtain more features (test outcomes).
-We will pick up this idea in :ref:`sec_naive_bayes`, where we will inroduce Naive Bayes Classifiers, using the approximation that all features occur independently.
+We will pick up this idea in :ref:`sec_naive_bayes`, where we will introduce naive Bayes classifiers, using the approximation that all features occur independently.